- Course code: MET-HIS910

 The candidate can

-· identify relevant issues in historical/exegetical studies and carry out his/her research with scholarly integrity.
+- identify relevant issues in historical/exegetical studies and conduct their research with scholarly integrity.

-· communicate research on historical/exegetical studies through recognized Norwegian and international channels.
+- communicate research on historical/exegetical studies through recognised Norwegian and